humanbydefinition/p5.asciify/repo_assets/wiki/00_Home.md

 | **`characters`**   | The characters used for the ASCII conversion.
 Consists of 8 characters, each representing a different edge direction. |
 | **`sobelThreshold`** | The threshold used for the Sobel edge detection algorithm.                                           |
 | **`sampleThreshold`** | The threshold used for sampling the sobel filter output to a smaller size.

+### Layer 4: Text-based conversion settings

+Contains all settings from the common settings minus the `backgroundColorMode` and `rotationAngle` settings.